marcobergman/seatalk_convert/README.md

 <img src="img3.jpg" xwidth=400/> <img src="img4.jpg" xwidth=400/>

-Having figured out this all, the relevant part of Raymarine electrical schema (ST2000+) became immediately clear as well.
+Having figured out this all the hard way, the relevant part of Raymarine electrical schema (ST2000+) became immediately clear as well.
+The voltage divider here consists of R42 and R43.
 They have different values for the resistors, but they have a two-transistor amplifier.

 <img src="img5.jpg" width=400/>